VirgilSecurity/demo-encryption-js/README.md

 A single page React application with Node.js backend demonstrating the use of Virgil Javascript SDK.

+> Important!
+You will need Node.js version >=4.x <6.x.
+Newer versions are not supported by Virgil Crypto library at the time of this writing.

 ## Prerequisites

 To run this demo you will need: